Makrine/HMRO_generator/README.md

 https://www.spoj.com/problems/HMRO/

-If you have any suggestion don't hesitate to email me tmakrine@gmail.com or edit the code :)
+If you have any suggestions don't hesitate to email me tmakrine@gmail.com and feel free to edit the code :)

 ## HOW TO USE: